The significance of child nutrition!

 The study warns that bad eating and feeding habits develop in children as early as the first year of life.
 Even though breastfeeding, for instance, can save lives, only 42% of infants under the age of six months are exclusively breastfed, and an increasing proportion of babies are fed infant formula.

 In higher middle-income nations like Brazil, China, and Turkey, sales of milk-based formula increased by 72% between 2008 and 2013, partly due to inappropriate marketing and inadequate legislation and programs to encourage, protect, and promote breastfeeding.
-Meet the best child nutrition in India!
+Meet the best child nutritionist in India!

 The survey claims that too many kids are exposed to the incorrect type of diet as they start moving from soft to solid foods around the six-month mark.
 Nearly 45% of kids between the ages of 6 months and two years old aren't given any vegetables or fruits anywhere in the world.
 Almost 60% of people don't eat any dairy, seafood, meat, eggs, or eggs at all.